epogrebnyak/bacus.hs/README.md

 # bacus.hs

-`bacus` is an experimental accounting ledger fully controlled by a sequence of events that include chart changes, accounting entries and commands for closing temporary accounts at period end.
+`bacus` is an experimental accounting ledger fully controlled by a sequence of events that change chart of account, post accounting entries and close temporary accounts at period end.

 `bacus` aims to demonstrate that a grammar of just five verbs (add, offset, post, drop, copy)